icenine79/inter-stellar/README.md

 In current development, the purpose of this app is to show some of mine core skills in this technology

-It has a reactive a modular (stand alone and shared), reactive programming aproach and consumes the services of free APIS such as OpenMovieDataBase or NASA's API's
+It has a reactive, modular (stand alone and shared) programming aproach and consumes the services of free APIS such as OpenMovieDataBase or NASA's API's

+It uses a fakeBackendProvider (Interceptor) to implement the login/register system.
+It also uses JWT Helper Service library

 Karmine and Jasmine tests havent been implemented yet